Zubax/zubax_dsdl/zubax/physics/kinematics/README.md

 This namespace contains data types that model basic [kinematic](https://en.wikipedia.org/wiki/Kinematics) states.

-The full kinematic state of a rigid body or fluid includes its position, velocity, acceleration, and orientation.
+The full kinematic state of a body includes its position, velocity, acceleration, and orientation.
 The data types contained here model either full or partial kinematic states (e.g., there are types for velocity only).

-Forces acting on the body or fluid are part of its *dynamic* state, so they are excluded from the model.
+Forces acting on the body are part of its *dynamic* state, so they are excluded from the model.

 The modeled kinematic state of a body in `cartesian` space includes its pose (position and orientation) and twist (here, twist is understood narrowly as the translational and rotational velocity of the body).